 The contribution requirements of plan members and the Public Defender are established and may be amended by state statute.
 As provided by Louisiana Revised Statute 11:103, the employer contributions are determined by an actuarial valuation and are subject to change each year based on the results of the valuation for the prior fiscal year.
-The Public Defender's contributions to the System under Plan A for the year ending June 30, 2022, were \$251,776, equal to the required contributions for that year.
+The Public Defender's contributions to the System under Plan A for the year ending June 30, 2023, were \$248,464, equal to the required contributions for that year.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2022, the Public Defender reported an asset of \$1,527,712 for its proportionate share of the net pension asset.
-The net pension asset was measured as of December 31, 2021, and the total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of that date.
-The Public Defender's proportion of the net pension asset was based on a projection of the Public Defender's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-At December 31, 2021, the Public Defender's proportion was .324325%.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions the net pension liability was determined by an actuarial valuation as of that date.
+The Public Defender's proportion of the net pension liability was based on a projection of the Public Defender's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
+At December 31, 2022, the Public Defender's proportion was .312333%.